minusbrain/dummy/README.md

 * Wait for a given number of seconds with '-s'
 * Tunnel stdin to stdout with '-t'
-* Print some test to stdout with '-o'
+* Print some text to stdout with '-o'
-* Print some test to stderr with '-e'
+* Print some text to stderr with '-e'
 * Define dummys exit code with '-r'

 # Build / Install